Co-founder, CEO, Board Member

 President, Board Member

 Sheila House is a Masters Level Clinical Mental Health Counselor, licensed by the Commonwealth of Massachusetts with 20 years of experience as a practicing clinician.

-Chris Hardy currently serves as Board Chair for Golf Fore Africa, a non-profit that raises money to bring clean, accessible water and sanitation to villages in Africa.
+Chris Hardy served as Board Chair for Golf Fore Africa, a non-profit that raises money to bring clean, accessible water and sanitation to villages in Africa.

 Catherine is an impassioned advocate from UMass Dartmouth and founder of the university’s first recovery community, dedicated to reaching individuals at all stages of substance abuse.
 She is a member of the American Recovery in Higher Education (ARHE) student advisory board, as well as a SAFE Project fellow, organizations that provide a community and resources for those in recovery.
 As an individual in long-term recovery and as a survivor of domestic abuse, she works tirelessly to help individuals in both communities.
 Since early domestic abuse can impact young men and women for the rest of their lives, she provides abuse education to high school students and teaches them how to have healthier relationships.
 Cat is pursuing her law degree, determined to de-stigmatize marginalized communities as a legal advocate.

 Emma Geller is a graduate student currently completing her master’s degree in Clinical Mental Health Counseling with a specialization in Expressive Art Therapy.

 She is passionate about mental health and recovery advocacy and has utilized the arts throughout her own healing journey.
 Emma hopes to share the outlet of creative expression to those struggling with SUD and illustrate by example how the healing arts can foster recovery and resilience.